Fission360/Turbo-Mini-AS/Setup Instructions/README.md

 ![IMG_4201](https://user-images.githubusercontent.com/93737816/166125167-22911d3c-5f96-422b-882c-b67940304e25.JPG)

+# Config/Klipper
+I'm following Vez3D's example by controlling my printer via a pin on the Pi, so we need to set up the Pi as a second MCU for klipper to recognize the pin. (https://www.klipper3d.org/RPi_microcontroller.html).

-In your config, you will need to change "fan" to the below settings and restart your firmware; I've found that for my particular setup, these settings allow me to go as low as 10-12% without the fan skipping.
+After you've followed those steps, in your config, you will need to change "fan" to the below settings and restart your firmware; I've found that for my particular setup, these settings allow me to go as low as 10-12% without the fan skipping.

 <img width="216" alt="Screen Shot 2022-04-28 at 11 58 19 PM" src="https://user-images.githubusercontent.com/93737816/165898117-19b03a1c-e4a8-4704-80c5-b39b65fa33c3.png">